ibi/wf-extensions-chart/com.ibi.sparktables/README.md

 This is a custom table/data grid extension using the DataTables jQuery plug-in (datatables.net), with a sparkline column added.
 It provides many common features associated with a grid such as sorting, filtering, and paging.

+**Note:** MIN. and MAX. aggregations are supported for WebFOCUS Release 8203 and higher.

 ## Screenshots

 ![screenshot_1](https://github.com/ibi/wf-extensions-chart/blob/master/com.ibi.sparktables/screenshots/1.png)